 What will I study?

-In your first and second year you will complete core subjects that are prerequisites for your major, as well as a non-mathematics breadth subject.
+In your first and second year, you will complete actuarial major prerequisite subjects as well as breadth subjects.

 Your final year is comprised almost entirely of major subjects, plus your second non-mathematics breadth subject.